Energy Gateway North East England

 North East England – a gateway to global market opportunities

-A+P Tyne, Equinor/SSE Renewables, Smulders Projects UK, Metec UK, Bridon-Bekaert, JDR Cables and Royal IHC are just some of the big names that call North East England their home.
+A+P Tyne, Equinor/SSE Renewables, Smulders Projects UK, Metec UK, Bridon-Bekaert, JDR Cables, Royal IHC, Siemens Energy, Tekmar, SMD and Osbit are some of the big names that call North East England their home and what makes our offshore and renewable cluster world leading.

 Why?
 Because this region is of strategic importance to companies in the offshore energy sector – not only in terms of its North Sea coastal location but also because of its vast experience, knowledge and industry networks.
 With centuries of maritime and engineering heritage coupled with a thirst for technological innovation, North East England has been pioneering advances in the offshore energy sector for decades and, with its three ports on the Rivers Blyth, Tyne and Wear teeming with prime quayside development opportunities and facilities, it’s easy to see why more and more companies are choosing to make this corner of England their gateway to the North Sea offshore energy market